Advanced Algorithms for Penalized Quantile and Composite Quantile Regression: Quantile Regression

 \subsection{Coordinate Descent Algorithm}

-Coordinate descent (CD) algorithms are iterative procedures that generally fix some of the values of the variable vector in an optimization problem and subsequently solve the resulting subproblem in terms of the unfixed components.
-CD methods have a long-standing history \citep{ortegaCD} during which their convergence properties have been studied \citep{earlyCD1, earlyCD2}.
-The most simple CD algorithms allow for exactly one unfixed variable per iteration so as to search for a subproblem solution along a line, while others will search along a hyperplane by allowing multiple unfixed components.
+Coordinate descent (CD) algorithms are iterative procedures that generally fix some components of the argument vector in an optimization problem and solve the resulting subproblem in terms of the unfixed components.
+CD methods have a long-standing history \citep{ortegaCD} and their convergence properties are well-documented \citep{earlyCD1,earlyCD2}.
+The simplest CD algorithms allow for exactly one unfixed variable per iteration and search for a subproblem solution along a line, while others will search along a hyperplane by allowing multiple unfixed components.
 Most implementations use the latter in a block coordinate descent method.
 CD methods have been developed extensively, particularly for non-differentiable, non-convex objective functions, permitting the use of regularization functions such as lasso ($l_1$) and ridge ($l_2$) penalties \citep{earlyCD2,CDtibshirani}.